 The first question that a budding young mage must consider is how they channel Akasha.
 There are three possibilities to consider, and each one requires equal amounts of time and effort: Study, Intuition, and Passion.

 Studious mages spend time pouring over ancient texts and arcane formulas trying to unlock the secrets of Akasha.
 They use their intelligence as their mystic attack die code.

 Intuitive mages spend their time meditating and focusing their minds, and they use their wisdom for their mystic attack die code.

 Passionate mages believe that they channel Akasha through being in touch with their feelings and by using strong emotions to gather Akasha.
 Passionate mages use their charisma as their mystic attack die code.

-No matter what philosophy a mage follows, his mystic attack is always modified by willpower, and his mystic defense is always his willpower doubled.
+No matter what philosophy a mage follows, their mystic defense is always their willpower.

 The Laws of Magic